tedk13/pui-website/content/docs/components/modal.md

 </div>

 ## Message

 If you would like to add a message to a modal, you can add it after `modal__content`.
 If the message is a sibling of `modal__content`, the message will be the full width of the modal as seen in the example.
 You can simply use use the message inside `modal__content` if you would like the message to have the same padding as the rest of of the modal content.
 If you want the message to be aligned to the bottom of the modal you'll need to remove the margin of the message with a spacer modifier class (`my-0`, `m-0`).
 See the example below.

-Note: This look may not be best for the larger modals.
-It may be better to include the message inside the `modal__content` container.

 <button class="button button--post button--lg modal__open" data-modal="message-modal">Message Modal</button>